scoskey/m314/index.md

 * Fluency in the language of mathematics
 * Comfort with mathematical discovery in content area
 * Write rigorous and readable proofs in content area
-* Possess and exhibit knowledge in content area
+* Possess and exhibit factual knowledge in content area

 ### Rough plan